data-edu/rviews_blog_series/2-post.md

 *Joshua M. Rosenberg, Ph.D., is Assistant Professor of STEM Education at the University of Tennessee, Knoxville.*

-In earlier posts, we shared about how we wrote [*Data Science in Education Using R*](http://datascienceineducation.com/) as an open book ([Post 1](https://rviews.rstudio.com/2020/05/26/community-and-collaboration-writing-our-book-in-the-open/), [Post 2](https://rviews.rstudio.com/2020/06/11/learning-r-with-education-datasets/)).
+In earlier posts, we shared how we wrote [*Data Science in Education Using R*](http://datascienceineducation.com/) as an open book ([Post 1](https://rviews.rstudio.com/2020/05/26/community-and-collaboration-writing-our-book-in-the-open/), [Post 2](https://rviews.rstudio.com/2020/06/11/learning-r-with-education-datasets/)).
 In this post, we describe what we consider to be the *open-source